QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvm.md

 By default, every Qubes VM runs in [PVH](/doc/glossary/#pvhvm) mode (which has security advantages over both PV and HVM) except for those with attached PCI devices, which run in HVM mode.
 See [here](https://blog.invisiblethings.org/2017/07/31/qubes-40-rc1.html) for a discussion of the switch from PV to HVM and [here](/news/2018/01/11/qsb-37/) for the announcement about the change to using PVH as default.

-The StandaloneVM/template distinction and the HVM/PV/PVH distinctions are orthogonal.
+The standalone/template distinction and the HVM/PV/PVH distinctions are orthogonal.
 The former is about root filesystem inheritance, whereas the latter is about the virtualization mode.
-In practice, however, it is most common for StandaloneVMs to be HVMs and for HVMs to be StandaloneVMs.
+In practice, however, it is most common for standalones to be HVMs and for HVMs to be standalones.
-In fact, this is so common that [StandaloneHVMs](/doc/glossary/#standalonehvm) are typically just called "HVMs."
 Hence, this page covers both topics.

-## Creating a StandaloneVM
+## Creating a standalone

-You can create a StandaloneVM in the Qube Manager by selecting the "Type" of "Standalone qube copied from a template" or "Empty standalone qube (install your own OS)."
+You can create a standalone in the Qube Manager by selecting the "Type" of "Standalone qube copied from a template" or "Empty standalone qube (install your own OS)."

 Alternatively, from the dom0 command line: